Glenwood in Mason County, West Virginia — The American South (Appalachia)

 Erected by West Virginia Civil War Trails.

 Location.
+38° 35.202′ N, 82° 14.886′ W. Marker is in Glenwood, West Virginia, in Mason County.
+Marker can be reached from the intersection of Ohio River Road (West Virginia Route 2) and Homestead Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Glenwood WV 25520, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Clover Archeological Site (a few steps from this marker); General Jenkins (about 400 feet away, measured in a direct line); Thomas Hannan (approx. 2.1 miles away); Mercer’s Bottom / Captain John Hereford (approx. 6.4 miles away); Here Lies James Jeffers (approx. 8.6 miles away in Ohio); May Moore Mound (approx. 11.1 miles away); The Bryan Family (approx. 11.7 miles away); Battle of Barboursville (approx. 12.1 miles away).
 Touch for a list and map of all markers in Glenwood.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 13, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 522 times since then and 41 times this year.
+It was originally submitted on May 13, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 596 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on May 13, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.